tiagotakeda/object_oriented_prog_cpp/README.md

 By default the class members are `private`.
 So if the visibility labels are missing then by default all the class members are `private`.

-In inheritance, it is important to know when a member function in the base class can be used by the objects of the derived class.
+In inheritance (we will discuss this later in other topics), it is important to know when a member function in the base class can be used by the objects of the derived class.
 This is called accessibility and the access specifiers are used to determine this.

+* `public` = objects from **any** other class can access
+* `private` = access restricted only to objects from the class
+* `protected` = access restricted only to objects from the class and its derived classes

 ### Getters and Setter Methods